siran/writing/posts/Deriving the Schrödinger Equation from Source-Free Maxwell Dynamics.md

 ---
 title: "Deriving the Schrödinger Equation from Source-Free Maxwell Dynamics"
 subtitle: "A Geometry-Based Route from Classical Fields to Quantum Mechanics"
+authors: Anes Palma, An M. Rodriguez, Elias Thorne
 date: 2025-07-29
-authors:
-  - name: Anes Palma
-  - name: An M. Rodriguez
-    email: an@preferredframe.com
-    affiliation: Preferred Frame Lab
-  - name: Elias Thorne
+one-sentence-summary: |
+  We derive the Schrödinger equation and the emergence of Planck's constant as the narrow-band limit of classical Maxwell wave dynamics on a toroidal standing mode.
+summary: |
+  Maxwell's equations for electromagnetism in source-free vacuum predict discrete energies when an electromagnetic field forms a self-confined toroidal standing pattern.
+For any component $F(\mathbf{r},t)$ of the electromagnetic fields $\mathbf{E}, \mathbf{B}$, we isolate the forward-time spectral part, keep all derivative terms exactly, and obtain —within a rigorously bounded, bandwidth-squared remainder— the Schrödinger equation.
+Planck’s constant and the inertial mass thus emerge not as fundamental constants, but as geometric properties of the fundamental toroidal mode ($E_{11}, \omega_{11}$).
 keywords:
   - Maxwell Equations
   - Toroidal Quantization
   - Analytic Signal
   - Emergent Quantum Mechanics
   - Rydberg Ladder
-  - Effective Refractive Index
-abstract: |
-  Maxwell's equations in vacuum predict discrete energies when an electromagnetic field forms a self-confined toroidal standing pattern.
-For any component $F(\mathbf{r},t)$ of the electromagnetic fields $\mathbf{E}, \mathbf{B}$, we isolate the forward-time spectral part, keep all derivative terms exactly, and obtain—within a rigorously bounded, bandwidth-squared remainder—the Schrödinger equation.
-Planck’s constant and the inertial mass thus emerge not as fundamental constants, but as geometric properties of the fundamental toroidal mode ($E_{11}, \omega_{11}$).
-We further demonstrate that apparent trajectory bending in gravity stems from light slowing in regions of higher energy density (variable refractive index), not from curved spacetime.
-status: Pre-Print
 license: CC BY 4.0
 ---

-## Introduction
+# Introduction

 Quantum mechanics is usually introduced axiomatically.
 Maxwell’s equations, in contrast, were distilled from experiment—Coulomb’s law, Faraday’s induction,